-The Radio Pulpit broadcasting policy is first and foremost to proclaim the gospel of Jesus Christ.
-To build up believers in their faith, and to lead people to faith in Christ.
+As a Christian radio station, Radio Pulpit’s broadcasting policy is first and foremost to proclaim the gospel of Jesus Christ.
+To build up believers in their faith and to lead people to faith in Christ.

 The Bible is the only basis.
-Views based on revelations, dreams, manifestations, and visions should be in line with Scripture.
+Therefore, views based on revelations, dreams, manifestations, and visions should align with Scripture.

 We aim to proclaim the complete counsel of God.
-We place emphasis on the victory of Jesus Christ through His death on the cross.
-His resurrection, His ascension. and His second coming.
+We emphasize the victory of Jesus Christ through His death on the cross.
+His resurrection, His ascension and His second coming.

-The general spirit and trend of programmes should always be from a Biblical viewpoint.
+The general spirit and trend of programmes should always be Biblical.

 Radio Pulpit does not grant opportunities to churches per se.
-It invites individuals with presentation abilities, from various ch.urches, to present or take part in programmes.
-We do not allow proselytising.
+It invites individuals with presentation abilities from various churches to present or take part in programmes.
+We do not allow proselytizing.
 All presenters must endorse our Statement of Faith.
-Radio Pulpit will not take part in, or enhance specific church rituals and dogmas.
+Radio Pulpit will not participate in or enhance specific church rituals and dogmas.

 The programme content must reflect the broad spectrum of the listenership.